xsuchy/rpmconf/README.md

 ## Sponsor

 This project is sponsored by [Red Hat](https://www.redhat.com/).
-[Buy](https://www.redhat.com/en/store) Red Hat subscription to sponsor this project.
+You can [buy](https://www.redhat.com/en/store) Red Hat subscription to sponsor this project.

 ## License